meta-x/meta-xample/README.md

 - Clojure code in `/src-clj`

-- Clojurescript code in `/src-cljs`
+- ClojureScript code in `/src-cljs`

 [I understand that this is not the typical folder structure for Clojure/Script applications (typical folder structure is `/src/clj` and `/src/cljs`, even though someone - Chris Houser? - has suggested there should be no such separation by language but by domain).]